 2000 – Today

 Today, KW Habilitation has over 500 employees and provides service to approximately 1,000 individuals and their families.
-Almost 80% of KW Habilitation’s operating budget is funded by the Ontario Ministry of Children and Community and Social Services (MCSS).
+Almost 80% of KW Habilitation’s operating budget is funded by the Ontario Ministry of Children and Community and Social Services (MCCSS).
 Additional revenue is obtained through other government funding, contract work, donations, and fundraising activities.

 KW Habilitation is incorporated as a non-profit organization with a cross- section of knowledgeable people serving on the Board of Directors.
 The agency’s main office is located at 99 Ottawa Street South, in Kitchener, Ontario.